github/dat-science/README.md

 ```

 Or, even better, use a feature flag library like [Flipper][].
 Delegating the
-decision makes it easy to make different decisions for each experiment.
+decision makes it easy to define different rules for each experiment, and can
+help keep all your entropy concerns in one place.

 [Flipper]: https://github.com/jnunemaker/flipper